-I hope this email finds you and your family well during this crisis.
+I hope this publication finds you and your family well during this crisis.
 As we all continue to battle COVID-19, we want to reassure you that Private Capital Group remains fully committed and dedicated to our clients, their families, and their futures.

 Planning for small businesses challenges

 No business has been hit harder than small businesses and they are facing a new and challenging list of struggles every day to keep their doors open.
 Pressure to adopt innovative practices to retain customers, pay employees, and keep both safe and healthy during this crisis will continue to be a challenge in the coming weeks and months.
 Although much uncertainty still lies ahead, new laws and measures have been implemented to provide relief for small businesses and self-employed individuals.
 The CARES Act and the Families First Coronavirus Response Act have instituted five primary measures to help small businesses and self-employed workers:

 - Access to loans and immediate emergency funds for business owners intending to continue to pay employees and remain open and for self-employed individuals, there are two loan types that have become available: Paycheck Protection Program and Economic Injury Disaster Loans.